PamCatten/hot-stuff/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: BUG
-about: Create a report to help us improve Hot Stuff!
+about: Found a bug?
+Create a report to help us improve Hot Stuff!
 title: "[BUG]"
 labels: bug
 assignees: ''